-With Patent Vault, both team members and the project manager can stay up to date on all the latest changes and developments in a project, not only to changes to the patents but also to the work in the project itself.
+With Patent Vault, team members and the project manager can stay up to date on all the latest changes and developments in a project, including the actions in the project itself.
 For example, if someone creates a chart or simply opens a file, a notification can be sent to the project manager and/or the other team members.
 This is also true if someone amends or replies to a Memo (more on that later), or adds or deletes some patents.

 For convenience and increased communication, these notifications can be set up and modified by the project manager and/or team members.

 What’s more, Patent Vault has built-in several monitoring mechanisms and notification systems that are available to the whole team.
 These include query status and legal status alerts, among many others.
 All of this activity can be viewed and monitored in the Project History, and managers or users can sign up for daily Project History notifications.

 Success comes when people can work together, and to do so, they must be able to share their ideas and opinions with one another.

 Patent Vault has made it easy for users to comment on patents with its Memo feature.
 With this feature, users can add a Memo to open a discussion for specific clauses or phrases in the claims or even the figures in a patent.
 Other members can then reply or confirm the original commenter’s findings.
 This means that several different discussions can be held simultaneously.

 For example, if there are some matters associated with certain claim terms or if something happens involving a specification or specific drawing, the Memo feature enables these developments to be noted and shared with others.
 What’s more, Memos can also be left on analytical charts, such as the advanced patent matrix chart, which can be especially useful if the person who created the chart wants to convey additional information or make an important notation.

 For those who are responsible for managing the lifecycles of their patent portfolios or working with a team to analyze patent portfolios, anything that happens anywhere, at any time, is important!